-Genoa Bridge Pylons Are Demolished, As Explosions Erase A Tragic Artifact
+Genoa Bridge Is Demolished, As Explosions Erase A Tragic Artifact

 Nearly one year after a long stretch of the Morandi bridge collapsed in Genoa, Italy, a demolition team used explosives to blow up the structure's remaining pylons Friday morning, in a spectacular sight that local leaders say will clear the way for a new start.